openenergymonitor/EmonLibCM/readme.md

 //                            on the continuos sampling electricity monitoring
 //                            Update includes more efficient data structure swap
 //                            which also eliminates an ISR over-run
+// Version 3.0.9 26/04/2023   Use memset_v rather than memset to get rid of compiler errors (from emonLibDB)

 ```

 Version 2.0 corrected some errors generated when converting from the original sketch, and incorporates improved handling of phase/timing compensation and improved removal of the d.c. bias.
 There are no other major changes from the version that has been tested by @TrystanLea since early 2017.